martenmh/x86_64-nasm/Intro_to_x64_NASM.md

 ```
 rax = rax * rbx
 ```
-##### Note, when using the div operation, if the rdx register is not 0 then the rdx will be concated on the rax register, acting like a 128 bit register.
+##### Note: when using the div operation, if the rdx register is not 0 then the rdx will be concated on the rax register, acting like a 128 bit register.
 If rdx is 0, it will hold the remainder after a div.

 ```
 mov rax, 26